zcash/zips/draft-ZIP-0226.rst

   - ZEC is the default (and currently the only defined) asset for the Zcash mainnet.

-- Zcash Shielded Asset: an asset with issuance defined on the Zcash block chain, and, for now, belonging to the Orchard anonymity pool.
+- Zcash Shielded Asset: an Asset with issuance defined on the Zcash block chain, and, for now, belonging to the Orchard shielded pool.
 - Wrapped Asset: a ZSA asset with native issuance defined outside the Zcash block chain.

 Abstract